Measures for Justice: Key discoveries and changes

+Interpretation of data

 MFJ found that the absence of clearcut data was leading to the scarce data being interpreted in different ways, such as during California's consideration of whether to scrap cash bail.
 Reform and opposition groups clashed as to the apparent cost for its abolition and significant numbers of reformers dropped their support for the scheme due to fears it would actually increase the numbers in prison.

+Disparate impact

 A prosecutor in Wisconsin identified that white defendants were being moved into drug rehabilitation diversion programs 1.8 times as frequently as non-white defendants.
 This had been identified before, however by use of the gathered data, he was able to identify that all defendants were equally likely to be offered the program.
 The difference was being caused in a lower take-up rate.
 This allows effort to be targeting at pushing the benefits of the schemes to defendants, rather than at the judges and lawyers for racial discrimination.

 On a more positive note, it was able to confirm to certain counties that efforts to reduce racial disparity in charge/no-charge decisions were succeeding, particularly in comparison to statewide performance.

 Controversies

-While the MFJ's goals have generally been agreed with, there have been a couple of primary issues, either with MFJ's implementation or with how the data can come into being.

 In Florida there were initially issues with compliance costs for handling the new reporting requirements.
 A significant initial outlay of costs and time is required for compliance, distracting resources from other goals.
 In the 2019 legislative session, Florida lawmakers passed an amendment that appropriated an additional $5.7 million for the criminal justice transparency initiative.

-Some, including MFJ advocates, have argued that MFJ's data dives can't provide a full picture because they don't seek out any data on either police behavior or on what happens before the initial arrest of an individual.
+Some, including MFJ advocates, have argued that MFJ's data dives cannot provide a full picture because they do not seek out any data on either police behavior or on what happens before the initial arrest of an individual.